primatejs/primate/docs/guide/configuration.md

 !!!
 Primate does not load the key or certificate into memory.
-It only resolves their paths as necessary and passes them to the [rcompat][runtime].
+It only resolves their paths as necessary and passes them to the [rcompat](https://github.com/rcompat/rcompat).
 !!!

 ### Location options